LeeBadal/yatzy-api/README.md

 kubectl describe svc api-service look for NodePort

-### finding URL for your service:
-minikube service <service-name> --url

-(on windows terminal has to remain open, url will change on restart)

-### Quick launch
-1. Start Docker Desktop, use minikube context
-2. start minikube (minikube start)
-3. Apply everything (see above)
-4. Get the url for the service (see finding url for your service)

 ### Making changes and redeploying to minikube
 1. Making changes to code
 2. Clean up deployment

 ### Troubleshooting